YaadLuria/NanoFoldLM/README.md

-How to run NanoFoldLM from google Colaboratory: (to change)
+How to run NanoFoldLM from google Colaboratory:

     1. Open the Colab notebook NanoFoldLM.ipynb, and connect to GPU for faster run
     2. Add protein sequence and choose embedding size